divprasad/USUV_submission/README.md

 ## Overview

-This repository is specific for Usutu virus submission and it has been adapted accordingly.

-It contains scripts and dummy data for generating and submitting XML files to the European Nucleotide Archive (ENA).
-The scripts convert TSV metadata into XML files with the required structure and submit sample, experiment, and run metadata objects all in one go.
+This repository is designed for Usutu virus submission to the European Nucleotide Archive (ENA).
+It includes scripts and dummy data for converting TSV metadata into the required XML format and submitting sample, experiment, and run metadata objects all in one go.

-The wrapper script `make-submit-xml.sh` automates XML generation and submission (or modification of existing) ENA metadata objects, using [programmatic ENA submission](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html).
+The wrapper script `make-submit-xml.sh` automates the entire process, including XML generation, submission, and modification of existing ENA metadata objects, using [programmatic ENA submission](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html).

 ---

-## Installation
+### Installation

 Install dependencies:
 ```